-- (1) Cash cost and cash cost per pound of copper are non-GAAP measures.
-For a description and reconciliation of non-GAAP measures, please refer to the heading "Non-GAAP and Other Performance Measures" on page 26 of Lundin Mining's - MD&A for the year ended December 31, 2021, which section is incorporated by reference herein and is available on SEDAR under the Company's profile at www.sedar.com.
-Cash costs are calculated on a by-product basis and do not include the effects of copper stream agreements. - (2) Guidance Cash cost is based on various assumptions and estimates, including but not limited to: production volumes, commodity prices (Au: \$1,800/oz), foreign exchange rates (USD/BRL:5.10), TC/RCs and operating costs.
+(1) Cash Cost and Cash Cost per pound of copper are non-GAAP measures.
+For a description and reconciliation of non-GAAP measures, please refer to "Non-GAAP and Other Performance Measures" in Lundin Mining's MD&A for the year ended December 31, 2022, which section is incorporated by reference herein and is available on SEDAR under the Company's profile at www.sedar.com.
+Cash Costs are calculated on a by-product basis and do not include the effects of copper stream agreements.

-As reported in the Company's MD&A for the year ended December 31, 2021, total capital cost estimates for Chapada for 2022 are tabulated below.
-Capital expenditures include \$10 million for mine equipment and \$20 million forraising the TSF and water management systems.
+As reported in the Company's MD&A for the year ended December 31, 2022, total capital cost estimates for Chapada for 2023 are \$70 million, a breakdown of which is tabulated below.
+Capital expenditures include \$25 million for capitalized waste stripping, \$15 million for the TSF and water management systems, and \$5 million for mine and mobile equipment.